March 2026 NFPA Code Updates: What Your Business Needs to Know

 Step 2: Inspect for Physical Damage

-• Damaged or missing pressure gauge
+• A damaged or missing pressure gauge

-• Cracked, split, or deteriorated discharge hose
+• A cracked, split, or worn discharge hose

 Step 3: The Critical Nozzle Check